 A refugee who found sanctuary on the court, he became the heart of British basketball and an NBA All-Star known for relentless defense and quiet leadership.

-Luol Deng's story is one of resilience mapped onto a basketball court.
-Born in what is now South Sudan, his family fled civil war, finding asylum first in Egypt and then in London.
-It was in the UK where a growth spurt and a donated basketball opened a new world.
-His talent was undeniable, leading him to Duke University and then a 15-year NBA career where he was twice named an All-Star.
-Deng was the engine of hard-nosed Chicago Bulls teams, earning All-Defensive honors with his length, intelligence, and tireless work rate.
-Beyond stats, he was a culture-setter, revered for his professionalism.
-His impact was perhaps felt most deeply for Great Britain, where his commitment helped the national team qualify for the 2012 Olympics, its first appearance in decades.
-In retirement, his focus has returned to his roots, with significant humanitarian work in South Sudan, completing a journey from escapee to ambassador.
+Luol Deng earned two NBA All-Star selections and an All-Defensive Second Team nod during a 15-year career defined by resilience.
+Born in what is now South Sudan, his family fled civil war and found asylum in Egypt, then London.
+A growth spurt and a donated basketball opened a path to the sport.
+He played college basketball at Duke University before the Phoenix Suns drafted him seventh overall in 2004.
+Deng became the engine of hard-nosed Chicago Bulls teams, using his length and intelligence to defend multiple positions.
+His tireless work rate set a culture of professionalism.
+For Great Britain, his commitment helped the national team qualify for the 2012 Olympics — its first appearance in decades.
+In retirement, Deng has focused on humanitarian work in South Sudan, completing a journey from refugee to ambassador.

 1981–1996